stephomi/nomadsculpt.com/manual/docs/topology.md

 ![](./videos/hole_filling.mp4)

 ::: tip
-When you run the Voxel remesher, all the holes are automatically closed, whether you are using it on 1 or multiple meshes.ul
+When you run the Voxel remesher, all the holes are automatically closed, whether you are using it on 1 or multiple meshes.
 :::